emmacadavra/ci-portfolio1-spc/README.md

 ![Section One image at 550px wide](docs/images/section-one-image-550px.png)

-On larger screens, the images appear next to the content of the section, with section two’s order having been reversed for an engaging visual effect.
+On larger screens, the images appear next to the content of the section.
 Shown next to the content at 1600px wide:

 ![Section One image at 1600px wide](docs/images/section-one-image-content-1600px.png)